rec/jacktrip/documentation/git/cheatsheet.md

 overwrite it with the most recent dev branch _and_ this needs to work even if your local branch or your fork are hopelessly out-of-date

- This bash script `git-new` can do it for you in one command if you put it in your path somewhere.
+ This bash script [`git-new`][git-new] can do it for you in one command if you put it in your path somewhere.

+## B. Make some changes and test them.

+See [LINK TO BUILD DOCUMENTS]

-## B. Creating a new commit
+## B. Create a new commit

 When you commit